thepirat000/CachingFramework.Redis/README.md

 ```
 See [this](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Configuration.md) for StackExchange.Redis configuration options.

-The Context class provides all the functionality divided into four categories:
+The Context class provides all the functionality divided into four categories, each of which exposed as a property in the `Context` class with the following names:
 - Cache
 - Collections
 - GeoSpatial